umich-vci/terraform-provider-bluecat/README.md

 ## Building/Installing

+The provider is now available on the [Terraform Registry](https://registry.terraform.io/providers/umich-vci/bluecat/latest) so you probably don't need to build the provider.

-Running `GO111MODULE=on go get -u github.com/umich-vci/terraform-provider-bluecat` should download the code and result in a binary at `$GOPATH/bin/terraform-provider-bluecat`.
+That said, running `GO111MODULE=on go get -u github.com/umich-vci/terraform-provider-bluecat` should download the code and result in a binary at `$GOPATH/bin/terraform-provider-bluecat`.
 You can then move the binary to `~/.terraform.d/plugins` to use it with Terraform.